Grand Ethiopian Renaissance Dam: Alleged over-sizing

 In 2017, the total installed capacity was moved to 6,450 MW, without changing the number and nameplate capacity of the generating units (which then remained at 6,000 MW in total).
 This was thought to arrive from enhancements made to the generators.
 The expected power generation per annum went up to 16,153 GWh, the capacity factor shrank again and reached 28.6%.
 This time nobody publicly voiced concern.
 Such optimisation of the Francis turbines used at the dam site is indeed possible and is usually done by the provider of the turbines taking into account site-specific conditions.

 Considering the critics voiced about the alleged over-sizing of the possible power output, now of 6,450 MW.
 Ethiopia is relying heavily on hydropower, but the country is often affected by droughts (see e.g. 2011 East Africa drought).
 The water reservoirs used for power generation in Ethiopia have a limited size.
 For example, the Gilgel Gibe I reservoir, that feeds both the Gilgel Gibe I powerplant and the Gilgel Gibe II Power Station, has a capacity of 0.7 km3.
 In times of drought, there is no water left to generate electrical power.
 This heavily affected Ethiopia in the drought years 2015/16 and it was only the Gilgel Gibe III powerplant, that in 2016 just started to run in trial service on a 14 km3 well-filled reservoir, that saved the economy of Ethiopia.
 The GERD reservoir, once it has been filled, has a total water volume of 74 km3, 3 times the volume of Ethiopia's largest lake, Lake Tana.
 Filling it takes 5–15 years and even by using all generating units at maximum capacity will not drain it within a few months.
-The installed power of 6.450 MW in combination with the size of the reservoir will help to manage the side effects of the next severe drought, when other hydropower plants have to stop their operations.
+The installed power of 6,450 MW in combination with the size of the reservoir will help to manage the side effects of the next severe drought, when other hydropower plants have to stop their operations.

+Deaths

+Ethiopia’s Minister of Water and Energy, Habtamu Itefa, claimed that approximately 15,000 Ethiopians workers were reported to have died over the course of the dam project's 14-year construction.
+However, senior engineers on the project refuted the number, calling it a "misinterpretation", and suggested that the number of deaths was much smaller, likely under 100.

 Security around dam

-In recent years due to the threat of a possible airstrike on the dam, the Ethiopian government has sought and bought several air defence systems some from Russia, including the Pantsir-S1 air defence system, and also Israeli air defences, including the SPYDER-MR medium-range air defence system which was installed in the dam.
-Egypt has sought to block a sale between Israel and Ethiopia but has failed due to the installations of the air defences on the dam.
-Israel was seen denying the request of Egypt by not answering their request.
+In recent years due to the threat of a possible Egyptian airstrike on the dam, the Ethiopian government has sought and bought several air defence systems from Russia, including the Pantsir-S1 air defence system, and from Israel, including the SPYDER-MR medium-range air defence system which was installed at the dam.
+Egypt sought to block the sale between Israel and Ethiopia but Israel ignored the request.